OMAR-AHMED-SAAD/Water-Puzzle-solver-Knoweldge-Based/readme.md

-## Water Sort Puzzle Solver using Knowledge agent in prolog
+## Water Sort Puzzle Solver using Knowledge based agent in prolog

 ### Introduction:
 In this Project we are aiming to solve the water sort puzzle which we already solved using search agents in java.
 So, in this project we are going to solve the same puzzle using knowledge agent in prolog.
 Making use of successor state axioms to represent the fluents which are the states of the puzzle that gets affected with the actions.